Secret Messages: Release

-The record was originally going to be a double album, but this plan was thwarted by Jet's distributor, CBS Records, claiming that producing a double vinyl album would be too expensive; as a result, leader Jeff Lynne would have to reduce it to a single album.
-This version of the album was digitally recorded and would have been ELO's first compact disc.
+The record was originally going to be a double album, but this plan was thwarted by Jet's distributor, CBS Records, who claimed that producing a double vinyl album would be too expensive; as a result, leader Jeff Lynne would have to reduce it to a single album.

 Three singles were released from the album in the UK: "Rock 'n' Roll Is King", the title track and "Four Little Diamonds".
 In the US, "Rock 'n' Roll Is King", "Four Little Diamonds" and "Stranger" were issued.
 "Rock 'n' Roll Is King" became the band's last UK Top 20 hit.
 The song "Letter from Spain" was used as backing music in commercials for the Games of the XXV Olympiad, held in 1992 in Barcelona.

-The songs "After All" and "Buildings Have Eyes" from the original intended double album concept were released as b-sides to "Rock 'n' Roll Is King" and "Secret Messages" respectively.
-The song "Endless Lies" was later re-recorded with a different pre-chorus for the band’s subsequently-released Balance of Power album.
+The songs "After All" and "Buildings Have Eyes" from the original intended double album were released as B-sides to "Rock 'n' Roll Is King" and "Secret Messages" respectively.
+The song "Endless Lies" was later re-recorded with a different pre-chorus for the band’s subsequently released Balance of Power album.
 Three additional songs, "Hello My Old Friend", a string-laden eight-minute long tribute to the band's home town Birmingham, "Mandalay" and "No Way Out" (along with aforementioned "Buildings Have Eyes") appeared on the Afterglow box set released in 1990.

-In 2001 Secret Messages was remastered and reissued on CD with bonus tracks including the previously unreleased original 1983 version of "Endless Lies".
+In 2001, Secret Messages was remastered and reissued on CD with bonus tracks including the previously unreleased original 1983 version of "Endless Lies".